vtex/ux-writing/docs/text-patterns/errors.md

 > It seems that you don't have permission to access this page.
 > Please contact your system adminstrator to check your user permissions.
 > ERROR 403

+#### Alert/notification component

+> Sorry, you don't have access to this page.
+Please contact your system administrator.

 ### Error 5xx